ppone/docs/guides/billing-portal.md

 ## Usage

-Your customer portal is hosted at yourusername.invoiced.com where yourusername matches your Invoiced username in **Settings** > **Business Profile**.
+Your customer portal is hosted at yourusername.invoiced.com where yourusername matches your Invoiced username in **Settings** &rarr; **Business Profile**.
 Any customer facing activity happens on this domain, like viewing invoices or paying.
 Customers can also access the customer portal by going directly to this URL.